SelinBaharGundogar/SelinBaharGundogar/README.md

 <h2 align="center">About Me 🚀</h2>
 <p align="center">
   I'm a passionate senior computer engineering student with a love for technology and research.
-I'm also an undergraduate researcher at Bilsent (Bilkent University Software Engineering and Data Analytics Research Group) where I am currenlty working on graph-based data analytics.
+I'm also an undergraduate researcher at <a href="https://bilsen.cs.bilkent.edu.tr/" Bilsen (Bilkent University Software Engineering and Data Analytics Research Group)</a> where I am currenlty working on graph-based data analytics.
 I enjoy turning complex problems into simple and intuitive solutions.
 I am definitely a creative thinker!
 When I'm not coding, you'll find me learning a new hobby!
 </p>

 <h2 align="center">Technologies 💻</h2>